transdigiware/blockchain/best_practices.md

 Application clients must ensure that their transaction proposals are validated and that the proposals complete successfully.
 A proposal can be delayed or lost for multiple reasons, such as a network outage or a component failure.
 You should code your application for [high availability](/docs/services/blockchain?topic=blockchain-best-practices-app#best-practices-app-ha-app) to handle component failure.
 You can also [increase the timeout values](/docs/services/blockchain?topic=blockchain-best-practices-app#best-practices-app-set-timeout-in-sdk) in your application to prevent proposals from timing out before the network can respond.

 If a chaincode is not running, the first transaction proposal that is sent to this chaincode starts the chaincode.
-While the chaincode is starting, all other proposals are rejected with an error that indicates that the chaincode is currently starting.
+While the chaincode is starting, all other proposals are rejected with an error that indicates that the chaincode is starting.
 This is different from transaction invalidation.
 If any proposal is rejected while the chaincode is starting, application clients need to resend the rejected proposals after the chaincode starts.
 Application clients can use a message queue to avoid losing transaction proposals.

 You can use a channel-based event service to monitor transactions and build message queues.
 The [channelEventHub](https://fabric-sdk-node.github.io/ChannelEventHub.html){: external} class can register listeners based on transaction, block, and chaincode events.
 Channel-based listeners from the channel eventhub can scale to multiple channels and distinguish between traffic on different channels.

 It is recommended that you use the channelEventHub rather than the old EventHub class.
-EventHub is single threaded and contains events from all channels that could slow down or even hang listeners across channels.
+EventHub is single threaded and contains events from all channels that might slow down or even hang listeners across channels.
 The eventHub class also provides no guarantee that an event will be delivered, and provides no way of retrieving events from a certain point, such as a block number, to track events that were missed.

 **Note:** The peer EventHub class will be deprecated in a future release of the Fabric SDK.
 If you have existing applications that use the peer EventHub class, update your applications to use the channel EventHub class instead.
 For more information, see [How to use the channel-based event service](https://fabric-sdk-node.github.io/tutorial-channel-events.html){: external} in the Node SDK Documentation.